charlesw-salesforce/ama-august-2024-cli-snapshots/README.md

-# August 2024 Ask Me Anything – Salesforce CLI and Scratch Org Snapshots
+# July 2024 Ask Me Anything – Salesforce CLI and Scratch Org Snapshots
-This companion repository for the [August 2024 Ask Me Anything livestream](https://www.youtube.com/watch?v=AtcWlJbl_go) contains helpful links and resources for developers interested in updates to the Salesforce CLI and Scratch Org Snapshots feature.
+This companion repository for the [July 2024 Ask Me Anything livestream](https://www.youtube.com/watch?v=AtcWlJbl_go) contains helpful links and resources for developers interested in updates to the Salesforce CLI and Scratch Org Snapshots feature.

 ## Salesforce CLI
 Engage With The CLI Team